James Hadley (scholar): Family

 On August 13, 1851, Hadley married Anne Loring Twining, the daughter of Stephen Twining and his wife, née Almira Catlin.
-They became the parents of Arthur Twining Hadley, president of Yale University from 1899-1921.
+They became the parents of Arthur Twining Hadley, president of Yale University from 1899 to 1921.

 James Hadley's brother, Henry Hamilton Hadley (born in Fairfield July 19, 1826; died in Washington, D.C., August 1, 1864) was a noted educator.
 Henry graduated at Yale in 1845.
 He then held the office of tutor for two years, and studied theology, finally completing his course at Andover in 1853.
 He then spent some time in New York studying law, but returned to New Haven, and there spent more than three years in theological pursuits, especially in a systematic study of the Hebrew language and the Old Testament scriptures.
 In 1858, Henry became instructor of sacred literature in Union Theological Seminary, New York, and professor of Hebrew there in 1862.
 During 1861, he held the professorship of Hebrew in the theological department of Yale.
 At the beginning of the American Civil War, Henry was prevented by his friends from enlisting in the Union Army, but paid for two substitutes.
 During the summer vacation of 1864, he offered his time for the work of the United States Sanitary Commission, and was sent to City Point, Virginia, where he died.
 Henry published articles in the American Theological Review.